Patrick Yandall: Background

 His album From the Ashes (Apria, 2004) featured Randy Brecker, Will Lee, and Joel Rosenblatt.
 He has been featured in Jazziz, Smooth & Soul, and Smooth Jazz News.
 His album Eyes of Mars (2005) was No. 6 for the year on JazzLynx and was featured in Jazz Times magazine as one of the top albums of the season.
 Yandall is a session musician in San Diego, Los Angeles, New York, and New Jersey.
 His work has appeared on The Weather Channel's Local on the 8s segments.

-Performing live, Yanadall has been able to achieve the status of being a festival favorite throughout the United States.
+Performing live, Yandall has been able to achieve the status of being a festival favorite throughout the United States.

 Career

-Yandall's album Rouge River was one of the seven albums nominated in the "Best Jazz Album" cateory at the 2021 San Diego Music Awards.
+Yandall's album Rouge River was one of the seven albums nominated in the "Best Jazz Album" category at the 2021 San Diego Music Awards.

 Yandall was one the artists with multiple nominations at the 2022 San Diego Music Awards.
 His album Chasing the Lights was one of the seven listed in the "Album of the Year" category.
 It was also nominated in the Best Jazz or Blues Album category.

-After the release of Yandall's album, Blues Alley, he was set to tour starting on December 18th to promote it.
+After the release of Yandall's album, Blues Alley, he was set to tour starting on December 18 to promote it.